 The Disney Dining Plan can only be added to your trip reservation prior to your trip (48 hours or more).

-119. Consider a Premium or Platinum Dining plan if you want to eat at signature restaurants.
+120. Consider a Deluxe or Plus Dining plan if you want to eat at signature restaurants.

 Be a kid, have fun, and eat delicious food!